healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 *   Cooking Steaks (40%) - **8.7**/undefined

 The Presto Foldaway Non-Stick Electric Skillet 06857 is top-tier in terms of even heat distribution, maximum temperature, and temperature stability.
-This translated into some excellent pancakes and steaks for our testing crew.
+This translated into some scrumptious pancakes and juicy steaks for our testing crew.

 ### Analyzing Heat Distribution